ypriverol/github-paper/document/manuscript.md

 repositories, and global collaborations have found the perfect place in GitHub to share code, ideas and collaborate (see Table 1).

-Some of our recommendations outlined below are applicable to other hosting services.
-However our main aim here is to highlight specific GitHub features.
-We provide a set of recommendations to take full advantage of GitHub's features to manage small and large bioinformatics projects and increase their profile and visibility.
-These rules are ordered to reflect a typical development
+Some of the recommendations outlined below are broadly applicable to hosting services.
+However our main aim is to highlight specific GitHub features.
+We provide a set of recommendations that we believe will help the reader to take full advantage of GitHub's features for managing and promoting bioinformatics projects.
+The recommendations are ordered to reflect a typical development
 process: learning git and GitHub basics, collaboration, use of branches and pull requests, labelling and tagging of code snapshots, tracking project bugs and enhancements using issues, and dissemination